send2durai/iac-demo/README.md

 ## IAC-TERRAFORM-AWS

+## Terraform is the best tool to learn by anyone, who wants to be automated their on-prem/cloud Infra

 HashiCorp is the leader in infrastructure automation for multi-cloud environments.
 A fully managed platform to automate infrastructure on any cloud with HashiCorp products.

 Here are the step that you need to perform, when you setup as fresh.